dburian/transformer_document_embedding/notes/longformer.md

 # Longformer

 Introduced by [Beltagy, Peters, Cohan in 2020][paper].
-Has cca 141M parameters.
+Has cca 148M parameters.
+Initial experiments show that it is more memory efficient than [BigBird][bigbird].

 Longformer is one of the transformer models, whose aim is to alleviate